hexunlin/Poem2Image/README.md

 poetry_CN.txt: 100 Original Chinese poems.

-output: the folder contains 100 pieces of output images.
+outputs: the folder contains 100 pieces of output images.

+docs: the folder contains a report and plots.